 Parents secure their own living arrangements for the times they do not live with their kids.
 This, of course, means an added expense for those who still owe on their marital home mortgages.
 It also means parents must devise a plan regarding mortgage payments (if debt remains) and how other financial matters, such as the utility bills and upkeep and maintenance costs will be handled.

 Bird nesting definitely has its advantages, the biggest being that it allows children to stay put, thus reducing their stress in trying to adapt to a post divorce lifestyle, because they won’t have to move back and forth between parental homes.
 Co-parenting is not foolproof against legal obstacles, however, since any number of issues may arise that create disagreement between parents.
-By turning to an experienced Kentucky family law attorney for guidance, most child custody and support problems (regarding bird nesting or other parenting plans) can be amicably resolved.
+By turning to an experienced Kentucky divorce law attorney for guidance, most child custody and support problems (regarding bird nesting or other parenting plans) can be amicably resolved.

 Source: guyvorce.com, “What Dads Need to Know About Birds Nest Co-parenting“, Sara Gabriella, Accessed on Dec.
 21, 2017